SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 Once they were done, they leaned back and just stared at each other for a moment.

-“Hey, you know what this calls for?”
+"Hey, you know what this calls for?"
 Pinkie asked with a big smile on her face.

-Rarity gulped and asked, “A party?”
+Rarity gulped and asked, "A party?"